FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ```

-With that we can now define our enum and the `TryFrom` implementation we are going to use
+With that, we can now define our enum and the `TryFrom` implementation we are going to use
 to create this value.

 ```rust